 Throughout New Mexico you will see vibrant red hanging chiles called "ristras."
 These decorative strings of chiles are especially common during the holiday season after a new chile crop has come in during the fall.

-As the festivities continue, another widely popular Albuquerque event is The River of Lights at the ABQ BioPark-Botanic Gardens.
+As the festivities continue, another widely popular Albuquerque event is The River of Lights at the ABQ BioPark Botanic Garden.
 Many light and sound engineers have constructed remarkable displays from millions of twinkle lights, a dazzling accomplishment for all to enjoy.
 This evening outing is fun for family and friends and truly impresses with hundreds of displays, all in keeping with the holidays and BioPark theme of flora and fauna.
 Walking along more than a mile and a half of the garden’s pathways, there are numerous large and small displays working together in a stunning display of light and movement.
-You can see the River of Lights from Thanksgiving weekend through December 30; closed Christmas Eve and Christmas Day.
+You can see the River of Lights starting Thanksgiving weekend through December.